RiteshMattoo/CityLife-360-Dashboard/README.md

 ##Final Conclusion

 The CityLife 360 Dashboard provides a centralized, interactive BI solution to track performance across Sales, Wealth, and Insurance verticals.
-With real-time KPIs, YoY comparisons, advisor metrics, and regional insights, this dashboard supports strategic decision-making and operational visibility for financial services.
+With real-time KPIs, YoY comparisons, advisor metrics, and regional insights, this dashboard supports strategic decision-making and operational visibility for financial services